Webanalyze / Data collection

 Period of data collection

-July 2024 to October 2024
+July 2024 to September 2024

 Target group / Sample

-• Sexually active people aged 16 to 49 in Germany
+• sexually active people aged 16 to 49 in Germany

 Objectives